ghga-de/online/README.md

 ## Website Deployment

-The auto-deployment script `src/deploy-site.py` can be called via a cron-job on the website server.
-It will then regularly check the Github repo for changes, deploy the site if necessary, and optionally send a message to Slack.
+The auto-deployment script `ghga-de/src/deploy-site.py` can be called manually or via a cron-job on the website server.
+It will check the Github repo for changes, deploy the site if necessary, and optionally send a message to Slack.

-  * Webserver (Apache, NGINX)
-  * Python, virtualenv, pyyaml, gitpython
-  * Ruby, Jekyll, jekyll-theme-slate

 For setting up the site

   1. Install a web-server of your choice.
-  2. Install `curl`, `git`, `python3`, and `rsync` with your OS package system
   2. Create a user without root permissions

      ```bash